The 2025-26 Reubin Askew and Preston Haskell Scholarship application are now open.

-The Reubin Askew Scholarship identifies an outstanding cohort of undergraduate researchers selected on the basis of their commitment to civic engagement, public policy, public leadership, or public service, broadly defined.
+The Reubin Askew and Preston Haskell Scholars program identify an outstanding cohort of undergraduate researchers selected for their commitment to public service, in either domestic or international spheres.

 About the Program